Pirlo220/tutos/Git_common_commands.md

 >git diff --> Git will tell you the differences
 >git difftool --> If you have a tool configured git will launch that tool to see the changes.

+>git diff HEAD --> Git will compare the difference between the working directory and the last commit on this branch.
+>git difftool HEAD --> The same but with the tool configured

 ## Branches
 Create a new branch and switch to it:
 >git checkout -b branchname